What to do if you have a gas leak in the house

 If you’ve got a natural gas leak, your first line of defence is your nose.
 Natural gas is actually odourless, but an additive called mercaptan gives it a sulphuric, rotten egg smell that’s designed especially to warn you about its presence.

 Carbon monoxide is a byproduct of improperly-burned fuel, including gas, coal, wood and oil.
 It’s very poisonous and can kill.
 Worse still, it’s completely odourless, tasteless and invisible.
-It can sometimes be emitted by a faulty home appliance, like a fireplace or stove, or a blocked chimney or flue.

 The only way to detect carbon monoxide is with a monitor, placed somewhere near the appliance.
 It will automatically chime in case of elevated levels, and should be tested regularly – perhaps while testing your smoke detector.